phoenyx08/ghost-gpt/README.md

 **Personal AI assistant bot for Telegram using OpenAI’s GPT API**

-This Telegram bot lets you chat privately with OpenAI's language models (like GPT-4 or GPT-3.5).
+This Telegram bot lets you chat privately with OpenAI's language models (like GPT-4.1 or GPT-4o, etc.).
 It responds only to an authorized user and can be extended with more features.

 ---